SpeedyWeather/SpeedyWeather.jl/docs/src/structure.md

 # Tree structure

-At the top of SpeedyWeather's type tree sits the `Simulation`, containing variables and model, which in itself contains model components and so on.
+At the top of SpeedyWeather's type tree sits the `Simulation`, containing variables and model, which in itself contains model components with their own fields and so on.
 (Note that we are talking about the structure of structs within structs not the type hierarchy as defined by subtyping abstract types.)
 This can quickly get complicated with a lot of nested structs.
 The following